soul-codes/mobx-ui-statelets/docs/jekyll/guides/getting-started-4.md

 ```

 With full access to the entire application's state and its actions, we can
-"integration"-test complex user scenario spanning what would be presented in different
+"integration"-test complex user scenario, spanning state that could be presented
-parts of the React component hierarchy.
-The test can be much more comprehensive that
+in different parts of the React component hierarchy.
+The test can be much more
-the small sample given above.
+comprehensive than the small sample given above.

-We assume the state action API to represent the user's "entry point" of interactions.
+We assume the "report" methods to represent the user's "entry point" of interactions.
-which we can validate when we unit-test the components.
-We will explore this next.
+This we can validate when we unit-test the components, which we will explore next.

 ### Testing a component's interaction with the headless state.

 Here we test that, given a state, the component is behaving in the expected way.
-We also test the converse: a user interaction will cause the expected state
+We also test the converse: a user interaction will mutate the state in the
-mutation.
+expected way.

 The example below tests how the `TextInput` component generically interacts with
 the `Input` state given to it when considering its nestd focus state.